Sustainable Transport Policy (ITLS6103)

 UNIT OF STUDY

-Transport policy decisions shape contemporary urban life around the world.
+Transport policy decisions shape contemporary life around the world.
 This unit introduces students to the concepts of transport policy, focusing initially the context for policy making, how decisions are made, relationships with short- and long-term strategic planning, and how policy has become intertwined with broader sustainability concerns.
-We then identify the major externalities associated with transport, including resource depletion, environment (greenhouse gases, air pollution, noise), human health and safety, and congestion.
-The unit then considers the merits of and challenges associated with a range of strategies for dealing with these issues including expansion of roadway capacity, technological fixes, behaviour-based mechanisms, fiscal instruments and investment in public and non-motorised transport.
-The unit will appeal to students with broad interest in transport, urban planning, and environmental/sustainability issues.
+The major externalities associated with transport are identified, including resource depletion, environment (greenhouse gases, air pollution, noise), human health and safety, and congestion.
+The unit considers the merits of and challenges associated with a range of strategies for dealing with these issues including expansion of roadway capacity, technological fixes, behaviour-based mechanisms, fiscal instruments and investment in public and non-motorised transport.
+The unit is particularly suited to students with broad interest in transport, urban planning, and environmental/sustainability issues.

 Further unit of study information